-Impact on company and consolidated financial statements Effective date IFRS 7 requires additional disclosures on the risk exposures relating to transfers of financial 01-Jul-11 assets and the effect they may have on the entity.
-This amendment resulted in additional disclosures in the consolidated financial statements of the Group.
-IFRS 7 requires additional disclosures on the risk exposures relating to transfers of financial assets and the effect they may have on the entity.
-This amendment resulted in additional
+Title Impact on company and consolidated financial statements Effective date IFRS 7 Financial instruments - IFRS 7 requires additional disclosures on the risk exposures relating to transfers of financial 01-Jul-11 Disclosures (amendment) assets and the effect they may have on the entity.
+This amendment resulted in additional disclosures in the consolidated financial statements of the Group. i e